 She began her lactation career in 1998, when the birth of her oldest son prompted the need for breastfeeding help and she met a lactation consultant who became integral in shaping her role as mother as well as her career.
 During her internship, she attended the Evergreen Perinatal Lactation Educator (LE) program and began assisting and counseling families in the support group and consult setting, helping with basic breastfeeding and observing more complex consultations, obtaining the necessary contact hours for the IBLCE examination.
-Melissa then went on to become a La Leche League Leader in 2007, starting and facilitating a mother-to-mother support group in Liberty Lake.
+Melissa then went on to become a La Leche League Leader in 2007, starting and facilitating a mother-to-mother support group in Liberty Lake, WA.
 Melissa had acquired over 2,500 clinical contact hours and finally sat for the IBLCE examination in 2010, earning her IBCLC certification.
 She immediately opened her private practice, Nurture Normally, serving families in Spokane, Spokane Valley, Post Falls, and Coeur d’Alene, and when her youngest child started kindergarten in 2012, began offering her lactation services full-time.
 She has developed a specialty in helping families with tongue tied babies and also enjoys meeting the specialized needs of the adopting family.

 Jennifer McIntosh, IBCLC, RLC, is an International Board Certified Lactation Consultant.
 Her passion for breastfeeding support began when seeking assistance with her own newborns.
 This search brought her to a La Leche League meeting in 2003.
 There she found wonderful mother-to-mother support that helped her parent through those difficult early days and toddler years.
 In order to maintain this support in the community, Jennifer became a La Leche League Leader in 2009.